 Fire is the result of a chemical reaction called oxidation.
 Oxidation is the combination of oxygen with another substance.
 In the case of a fire, the oxidation happens so quickly that light, heat, and sound are released.

-A fire can be fueled by many things, especially items in our home or business.
-Today’s furnishings, are made primarily of synthetic materials which are highly combustible.
+A fire can be fueled by many things, especially items in homes and businesses.
+Today’s furnishings are made primarily of synthetic materials which are highly combustible.
 Paints, cleaners, magazines, newspapers, paper, clothing, window treatments, wood moldings, and trim are all combustible.
 Some of the most flammable liquids commonly kept in the home include rubbing alcohol, nail polish remover, aerosol cans, non-dairy creamer, and gasoline.
 Items like this make it easy for a fire to spread once started.

-Open spaces also allow the fire to spread, particularly areas like the ductwork for central heating or air conditioning.
+Open spaces also allow fires to spread quickly, particularly areas like the ductwork for central heating or air conditioning.

 Fire Spread Rate

 In just two minutes, a fire can become life-threatening.
 In five minutes, a residence can become engulfed in flames.